 Method – 1: Using the Software center, Snap, and Flathub Store

 This process is the easiest way to install any software in Linux.
-You can install VS Code by searching distro specific software center or from the Snap store or Flathub app store.
-Check how to install software in Linux using Snap store or Flathub/flatpak, in case you don’t know.
-If you are not comfortable with the app store, then use the following command to install Visual Studio Code.
+You can install VS Code by searching the distro-specific software center or from the Snap store or Flathub app store.
+Check how to install the software in Linux using Snap store or Flathub/flatpak, in case you don’t know.
+If you are not comfortable with the app store, then use the following command to install the Visual Studio Code.

 a.
 Flatpak Command Code

 flatpak run com.visualstudio.code